 - Use a surge protector to protect the equipment and bulb.

 How to Clean a Projector Filter

 The filter is usually located on the bottom of the projector and is simple to pull out.
 Here is a quick video to show you the quick and easy process that will help extend the life of the light.

 How to Buy and Install a Replacement Projector Lamp

 Buying a replacement projector lamp can be a bit expensive.
 These lamps can cost between $175 and $600 each.
 When shopping for a replacement you should choose one that comes complete with the housing around the bulb itself.
 This not only makes installation easier but it also assures that the warranty on your projector and the lamp will be valid.

 Lamps can be purchased in many electronics stores that sell projectors as well as online.
 You can pay someone to install it but it's generally a simple process that anyone with a screwdriver can accomplish.
 The video below will provide instruction to assist you.
-If you're looking for a replacement you can find a variety of them below.

 How to Change the Lamp

 Replacing a projector lamp is a fairly simple process in most cases.
-It often involves merely removing the cover and then the existing light cleaning the interior with a microfiber cloth if necessary and perhaps changing the filter, then inserting the new lamp and closing up the projector.
+It often involves merely removing the cover and then the existing light, cleaning the interior with a microfiber cloth if necessary, and perhaps changing the filter, then inserting the new lamp and closing up the projector.
 Just be careful not to touch the bulb itself.
 See this demonstrated below.